“Living by faith includes the call to something greater than cowardly self-preservation.”

 Factor 2: The mouth opening (gap between the sole and the cutting edge) must be as tight as practically possible and still pass shavings.
 Please make an effort to truly understand what this means, because it is not always easily accomplished.
 Of course, the mouth opening of a super finishing plane intended to take transparent shavings will of necessity be narrower than that of a plane intended to dimension boards by taking thicker shavings; Horses for courses;

-Factor 3: The area on the sole directly in front of the mouth opening, a strip across the entire width of the sole of the plane and perhaps 3~6mm wide, must be true and flat and apply even pressure on the board being planed all the way right up to the mouth opening.
+Factor 3: The area on the sole directly in front of the mouth opening, a strip across the entire width of the sole of the plane and perhaps 3~6mm wide, must be true and flat and apply even pressure on the board being planed right up to the last few microns of the mouth opening.
+This is not an exaggeration.
+Much else can be out of wack but if this is right the plane will usually cut well.

 Why are these three factors critical?
 To begin with, a dull blade won’t sever fibers cleanly but will tend to tear contrary fibers up and out of the board’s surface, the very definition of “tear out.”
 Can’t have that, ergo, Factor 1.

-Since the soles of handplanes wear and consequently mouth opening widths vary with that wear, Factors 2 & 3 are dependent on the team of craftsmen that originally made the handplane as well as the craftsman/owner that uses and maintains the handplane over its lifetime.
-That’s you, Beloved Customer.
+Since the soles of handplanes wear and consequently mouth opening widths change with that wear, Factors 2 & 3 are dependent on the team of craftsmen that originally made the handplane as well as the craftsman/owner that uses and maintains the handplane over its lifetime.
+That’s you, Beloved Customer, so please pay attention, learn the lessons and develop the necessary skills.

 These three factors are bedrock essential to controlling tearout regardless of the type of handplane in question and whether it has a chipbreaker or not.
-Beloved Customers are strongly encouraged to understand and gain absolute control of these three factors.
-It will take more than just reading, so consider it an assignment.
-Indeed, expect to screw it up royally at first and learn from your mistakes.
+Few new planes, whether made of wood or steel, meet these conditions.
+And after regular use, resharpening and adjustments become necessary, so Beloved Customers are strongly encouraged to understand how to evaluate these three factors in your handplanes and learn how fettle them to and gain control.
+We will address the necessary techniques in future posts, but it will take more than just reading, so consider it an assignment.
+Indeed, expect to screw it up royally at first and learn from your mistakes, just as your humble servant once did.

 The Chipbreaker & Historical Lumber Processing Techniques

-To better understand the chipbreaker, Beloved Customer may find it useful to understand a few historical factors about the wood they are shaving.
+To better understand the chipbreaker, Beloved Customer may find it useful to understand a few historical factors about the wood they are shaving and some background about the tool used for making those shavings.

 Riven wood has two convenient advantages.
 The first one is that, because the grain of the lumber is relatively straight and continuous, runout is reduced, making it somewhat stronger structurally.
 And second, the occurrence of tearout when surfacing riven lumber is often less than what typically occurs in sawn lumber.